oemof/oemof-thermal/docs/solar_thermal_collector.rst

 The time series of the pre-calculated heat is output of a source (an oemof.solph component) representing the collector, and a transformer (an oemof.solph component) is used to hold electrical power consumption and further thermal losses of the collector in an energy system optimization.
-In addition, you will find an plot, which compares this precalculation with a calculation with a constant efficiency.
+In addition, you will find a plot, which compares this precalculation with a calculation with a constant efficiency.

 Concept